Overview

 If you want to hide an element .custom-div

-based on a value of an input, which is not a Meta Box field, simply specify its ID as follows:
+based on a value of an input, which is not a Meta Box field, specify its ID as follows:

 add_filter( 'rwmb_outside_conditions', function( $conditions ) {